keenanweaver/Nero-umu/README.md

  - **It's simple by default:** Create a prefix, add a shortcut, and done.
 Popups and settings are kept to a minimum to make adding new items as quick as possible.
  - **It's flexible when needed:** With comprehensive settings for both prefix and shortcut, even things that experts will use often like DLL overrides or configuring add-ons to run alongside umu like *Gamemode* and *Gamescope* can be configured graphically; all without having to type in long-winded command strings.
  - **It's streamlined:** Comprehensive descriptions of each setting and how to get the best out of them will make even a new user armed and ready with the knowledge to make full use of Proton's potential.
- - **It's integrated:*** A built-in Winetricks frontend skips the clunkiness, allowing quick and simple verbs installation either during or after creating a prefix, and per-shortcut version overrides can be set without using Winecfg.
+ - **It's integrated:*** A built-in Winetricks frontend skips (most of) the clunkiness, allowing quick and simple verbs installation either during or after creating a prefix, and per-shortcut version overrides can be set without using Winecfg.
  - **It works from the CLI:** Nero Manager is the integrated graphical frontend, made for creating, managing and running prefixes and shortcuts.
 But when run from the CLI, Nero's Runner component can launch an executable in a prefix, not unlike *Bottles.*
- - **It's got other stuff:** Easily install the Discord RPC bridge for each prefix, set custom shortcut icons, use pre-run and post-run scripts, and *just play your darn games already.*
+ - **It's got other stuff:** Easily install the Discord RPC bridge for each prefix, automagically apply SDL Controller layouts fix (e.g. for Nintendo controllers et al), set custom shortcut icons, use pre-run and post-run scripts, and *just play your darn games already.*

 ## Running
 Nero can be started without arguments, which launches the Nero Manager frontend.
 This is where you make and setup your prefixes, and run shortcuts.